shawngraham/hist1900/docs/3.Technical_Help/Set Up Your Own Website.md

 ## Configuring your website

 If you want to change the look of your site, you'll need to consult the [mkdocs](https://www.mkdocs.org/) documentation and modify the mkdocs.yml file that you'll spot in the repository, as appropriate.
 I would recommend leaving this alone unless you already know what you're doing.
 But if you really want to learn, make an appointment to see me and I'll show you.
+You can study/copy my version, which you'll find at [the source repository for the class website](https://github.com/shawngraham/hist1900/blob/main/mkdocs.yml)

 ### How do I arrange notes as sections and pages?